scylladb/scylla-cluster-tests/README.rst

 Scylla Longevity Tests
 ======================

-Here you can find some avocado [1] tests for scylla longevity tests (we'll automatically create a scylla cluster, loader machines and then run it for a long(er) period of time).
+Here you can find some avocado [1] tests for scylla longevity.
+Those tests automatically create a scylla cluster, some loader machines and then run a database workload for a long(er) period of time.
+We are interested to see if the nodes survive this long operation according to a set of rules established.

 What's inside?
 --------------